 You can absolutely leave your planter raw cedar if you love the look – cedar is great for outdoor garden beds and being exposed to the elements, and it should hold up just fine without any special sealing!

-I wanted to make mine a little prettier, so I stained all of the 2×4 pieces (and the slats for the bottom) with the same gorgeous Ebony stain that I used on Jackson’s garden bed, and I used this Aged Wood Accelerator on the side slats.
-(NOTE: Click here for all of my best tips and tricks for staining wood!)
-I love the two-toned look and I think it pairs really nicely with my other raised garden bed.
+I wanted to make mine a little prettier, so I stained all of the 2×4 pieces (and the slats for the bottom) with Ebony stain, and I used this Aged Wood Accelerator on the side slats.

 Lining the Garden Bed

-I used my new staple gun with 5/16″ staples to attach a liner of chicken wire along the bottom of the planter.
+I used 5/16″ staples to attach a layer of chicken wire along the bottom of the planter.
 Just place the chicken wire down and use the staple gun to attach.
-Last time I did this, I used a manual staple gun – it took forever and my hand was so sore when I was done…and I had to go back and hammer a lot of staples into place that didn’t sit right.

-Once the chicken wire is in place, you’ll use the staple gun again to line the entire interior of the garden bed with landscape fabric.
-Again, the staple gun makes really quick work of this job.
+Once the chicken wire is in place, you’ll use the staple gun again to line the entire interior of the garden bed with landscape fabric or hardware cloth.

 Get Planting!